WayfaringBloke/dnd/writing/pub/World.md

 ### Mountains
 Occupied by Xin faction, highly militarised.
 Traditionalists focused on liberty, but in a still quite repressive way, think the Khibutz which are "anarchist" but people are judged for reading different papers.

-Contains cobalt mines which they have a
+Contains cobalt mines which they have gradually taken over security for

 Controlled by the Xin (pronounced ks-in), they wear all white: fur coat, cargo pants, balaclava.
 Highly territorial Maoists.
 Run everything very inefficiently.
 Backyard Iron Foundries.
 Armed with weapons with loads of wood trims, AK like things, SVDs like things, Blowback pistols with wooden grips.